cjon187/fawbsv3UserAdmin/README.md

 # UserSpice4

+## modified with API folder to perform user authentication and authorization

  +UserSpice 4 is a complete OOP PDO PHP User Management System.
 Full details, documentation, walkthroughs, and forums can be found at UserSpice.com.
  +
  +Ideally the git repository is for tracking changes.
 All downloads should probably go through UserSpice.com where they are properly packaged for installtion.